tailcallhq/tailcallhq.github.io/docs/directives/protected.md

 ---
 title: "@protected"
+description: "The `@protected` annotation in GraphQL secures your data by requiring user authentication for access.
+Learn how to use `@protected` to safeguard fields and types, ensuring that authenticated users can retrieve sensitive information.
+Our guide also covers the necessary configuration steps, including linking an authentication provider using the `@link` directive.
+Perfect for developers implementing secure access controls in their GraphQL applications."
 ---

 The `@protected` annotation designates a type or field as protected, meaning that a user must be authenticated to access that data.